vcovo/vcovo.github.io/vcovo/content/projects/_index.md

 title = 'Projects'
 +++

-There are the projects that I've done throughout university and as personal projects.
+These are the projects that I've done throughout university and as personal projects.s